Statistics and machine learning

 However, what we actually do is at least thrice-removed from this ideal:

-1. The model gap: We do not optimize over all possible systems, but rather a small subset of such systems (e.g., ones that belong to a certain family of models).
+1. The model gap: We do not optimise over all possible systems, but rather a small subset of such systems (e.g., ones that belong to a certain family of models).

-2. The metric gap: In almost all cases, we do not optimize the actual measure of success we care about, but rather another metric that is at best correlated with it.
+2. The metric gap: In almost all cases, we do not optimise the actual measure of success we care about, but rather another metric that is at best correlated with it.

 The magic of machine learning is that sometimes (though not always!) we can still get good results despite these gaps.
 Much of the theory of machine learning is about understanding under what conditions can we bridge some of these gaps.

 The above discussion explains the “machine Learning is just X” takes.
 The expressivity of our models falls under approximation theory.
 The gap between the success we want to achieve and the metric we can measure often corresponds to the difference between population and sample performance, which becomes a question of statistics.
-The study of our algorithms’performance falls under optimization.
+The study of our algorithms’ performance falls under optimisation.

 7 Textbooks, resources